gabrielemariotti/AndroidStudioTemplate/README.md

 A small collection of Android Studio templates for Android development.

-To use these templates you will need Android Studio.
-Copy the appropriate folders into `<androidStudio-folder>/plugins/android/lib/templates/` and they will appear in the project explorer context menu.
+> To use these templates you will need Android Studio.

+> Copy the appropriate folders into `<androidStudio-folder>/plugins/android/lib/templates/` and they will appear in the project explorer context menu.

+The `templates` folder contains these templates:

+* [SwipeRefreshLayout]: creates a new blank activity with a SwipeRefreshLayout.
+* [Custom]: contains some useful common templates (check below for more details)

 ### SwipeRefreshLayout